Maqshir/civ13-wiki/wiki/Guide_to_Fishing.md

 Alternately, you can build a **fishing cage** in water for a more passive approach.

+If you have fished out a tile completely and there is no more fish, come back later - clueless creatures should appear at the same spot.

 ## Equipment

 Ways of parting fish and the like with their element.